How We Romanticize Dysfunction (and Call It Love)

 When did emotional dysregulation, loss of self-control, or verbal aggression become something we normalize, excuse, or romanticize in the name of love?

-This article explores three deeply normalized relationship choices that set people up for chronic disappointment: moving quickly from one relationship to another, moving too fast with someone new, and trying to change a partner once reality sets in.
+This article explores three deeply normalized relationship choices that set people up for chronic disappointment.
 We’ll also clarify the crucial difference between healthy relational work and dysfunction disguised as growth, and end with reflection exercises for anyone whose inner compass has been warning them that something isn’t right.

 If you’ve ever felt anxious instead of at ease in a relationship, questioned whether your basic needs were “too much,” or stayed because you were told love requires sacrifice—this is for you.